HUD¶

 Displays a minimap on the HUD.

 size: Size of the minimap to display.
-Minimap should be a square to avoid distortion.- Negative values represent percentages of the screen.
-If either
+Minimap should be a square to avoid distortion.- Syntax:

 xoryis specified as a percentage, the resulting pixel size will be used for bothxandy.
 Example: On a 1920x1080 screen,{x = 0, y = -25}will result in a 270x270 minimap. - Negative values are supported starting with protocol version 45.